uglow/smetrics/DEVELOPERS.md

 ?
 What is your GitHub username? uglow
 ?
 What is your GitHub password? [hidden]
 ?
 What is your GitHub two-factor authentication code?
 ?
 What CI are you using?
-Travis CI (or choose "Other" and the tokens are displayed for you manually add)
+GitHub CI (or choose "Other" and the tokens are displayed for you manually add)

 ```